DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

     Function GetViewShortcut() As ViewShortcut
 End Interface
 ```
-The GetUrl method returns a URL based on a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) and a dictionary of additional parameters.
+**GetUrl** - returns a URL based on a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) and a dictionary of additional parameters.

-The GetViewShortcut method returns a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) by the current URL.
+**GetViewShortcut** - returns a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) by the current URL.

 We provide the following implementations of the IViewUrlManager interface:
 **ViewUrlHashManager** - implements the classic functionality, where URLs contain a full description of ViewShortcut parameters: